dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1182: Authority must be earned through merit and respect.
+### T1182: Leadership should come from earned merit and respect.

 |Support|
 |---|